nriaziat/JHU-Mechatronics-GPS/README.md

 - The robotPose structure includes three members: `x, y, theta` in centimeters/radians in the world frame.
 - The world frame is aligned with the marked corner of the field with the y-axis along the short edge and angles measured counter-clockwise from the x-axis.

+## Hardware and Electronics

+The Teensy's Vin port should be connected to +5 V and ground to the Arduino ground.
+The SDA1 and SCL1 ports on the Teensy (pins 17 and 16) should be connected to SDA and SCL on the Arduino Mega.
+The camera itself needs +5 V power and ground as well as its SDA and SCL connected to SDA0 and SCL0 on the Teensy (pins 19 and 18).

+The camera's top surface should be mounted precisely at 6 cm from the ground.

 # Structure

 The structure of your new Arduino project is as follows: